 International shipping does not come without its challenges.
 Packages often get held up at customs longer than expected, which can result in missed delivery dates.
 By ensuring you have the proper tariff codes at the SKU-level can help make for a more seamless shipping process.

 2. Federal holidays

 Packages may be delivered late if a national holiday occurs — either in the country of origin or the destination country — while a package is in transit.
-If it is a federal holiday, shipping carriers will not be operating.
-Because of the day off, it is not uncommon for carriers to be further delayed from needing to play catch up due to a backlog of shipments.
+If it is a federal holiday, shipping couriers will not be operating.
+Because of the day off, it is not uncommon for couriers to be further delayed from needing to play catch up due to a backlog of shipments.